kevinmfox/mnist-neural-network/README.md

 The UI uses pygame to create/manage the interface.

-Run the UI (will assume model.plk as the model):
+Run the UI (will assume model.pkl as the model):

 ```main.py```